Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Introduction

 The main contributions of this paper are summarized as follows:

 \begin{itemize} \item The formulation of a Bayesian framework that utilizes \ac{VI} with \ac{MC} sampling to capture uncertainty.
-Central to this framework is the discovery of the \ac{CUBC}, which establishes a theoretical mapping between confidence and uncertainty.
-Based on this foundation, \ac{CUB-Loss} is proposed as a novel objective function that acts as an uncertainty-aware regularizer, enforcing the coupling between prediction correctness and uncertainty estimates to enhance model calibration effectively.
+Central to this framework is the proposal of the \ac{CUBC}, which establishes a theoretical mapping between confidence and uncertainty.
+Based on this foundation, \ac{CUB-Loss} is proposed as a novel objective function that strengthens the boundary-aware training signal derived from the \ac{CUBC}, enforcing the coupling between prediction correctness and uncertainty estimates to enhance model calibration effectively.

-\item The introduction of a post-hoc calibration strategy termed \ac{DTS}, which employs bidirectional \ac{TS} with two distinct temperature parameters to recalibrate the model's prediction uncertainty in opposite directions.
-In contrast to conventional calibration approaches, \ac{DTS} increases the separability between correct and incorrect predictions in the uncertainty space without degrading classification accuracy.
-Together with \ac{CUB-Loss}, this two-stage calibration pipeline produces well-calibrated uncertainty estimates aligned with human cognitive expectations—low for correct predictions and high for incorrect ones—thereby improving model explainability by providing clinicians with a quantitative indicator of prediction reliability.
+\item The introduction of the \ac{BCCE}, a novel metric that quantifies the discrepancy between the model's uncertainty estimates and the theoretical \ac{CUBC}, providing an explicit diagnostic tool for evaluating post-training boundary alignment.
+Informed by this measurement, a post-hoc calibration strategy termed \ac{DTS} is further devised, which employs bidirectional \ac{TS} with two distinct temperature parameters to perform region-specific temperature adjustment across different confidence--uncertainty regions.

-\item A comprehensive evaluation on three representative medical imaging tasks: the screening of different pneumonia types from chest radiographs~\cite{wang2017chestxray,irvin2019chexpert}, the detection of \ac{DR} from fundus photographs~\cite{khalifaDeepTransferLearning2019}, and the identification of skin lesions~\cite{tschandl2018ham10000,debeleeSkinLesionClassification2023}, covering Near-\ac{OOD} detection, data scarcity learning, and severe class imbalance, to demonstrate the generalizability and robustness of the proposed framework.
+\item A comprehensive evaluation on three representative medical imaging tasks: 1) the screening of different pneumonia types from chest radiographs; 2) the detection of \ac{DR} from fundus photographs; and, 3) the identification of skin lesions.
+They cover different scenarios about Near-\ac{OOD} detection, data scarcity learning, and severe class imbalance, and were selected to demonstrate the generalizability and robustness of the proposed framework.

 \end{itemize}